kosniaz/today_i_learned/README.md

 ```
 diff a b 1>results_file 2>&1
 ```
-If we set the reverse order in redirections, stderr will be prtined in stdout!
+If we set the reverse order in redirections, stderr will not be included in the file.
 To write both errors and standard output to file, the order should be like in the example.
 Standard output would first be redirected to the file, then stderr would additionally be redirected to the stdout handle that has already been changed to point at the file: command > file 2>&1.
 This is one more detail that shows C's influence on the Unix shells.

 Last, although not POSIX-standard, a quickie to combine stdout/stderr in one file is
 ```